agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 designed and guided by an intelligent human programmer—should be able to achieve a similar outcome with far greater efficiency."~~

-*Crossed out are reasons, they are more claims.
-You can't give examples for "could be"*
+*Crossed out above, are reasons, they are more unverified claims.
+You can't give examples for "could be"*.

 **Definition**: Also, what does conceivable even mean?
 How would I know if it is conceivable.
 How would I know the definition?
+Maybe if there is an example then it is conceivable?

 **Checklist**: no; neither;
 *future-with-no-ex*; *definition-unclear*;